Expository Text Generation: Imitate, Retrieve, Paraphrase: Results

 \subsection{Performance Comparison}

-In Table \ref{table:performance}, we observe that IRP obtains the highest factuality scores, achieving the strongest results for 20 out of the 24 calculated factuality metrics.
+In Table \ref{table:performance}, we observe that IRP obtains the highest factuality scores, achieving the strongest results for 19 out of the 24 calculated factuality metrics.
 Further, we find that apart from Medline, IRP outperforms baselines on almost all traditional metrics.
-These findings confirm that the Paraphraser faithfully rewords the factual information in the style of the expository document domain.
+These findings confirm that the Paraphraser faithfully rewords the retrieved facts in the style of the expository document domain.
 Previous works have shown that prioritizing factuality leads to a drop in ROUGE \cite{10.1145/3292500.3330955, maynez-etal-2020-faithfulness}.
-However, IRP adheres to factual accuracy while maintaining the style of the expository document domain, suggesting the benefit of separating expository text generation into the steps of content planning, fact selection, and rephrasing.
+However, IRP adheres to factual accuracy while maintaining the style of the expository document domain, suggesting the benefit of iteratively performing content planning, retrieval, and paraphrasing for expository text generation.

-We also find that in some cases, BART obtains competitive factuality scores with LED+Retr, implying that the LLM equipped with DPR cannot effectively leverage the factual corpus.
-Further, although RAG is typically effective in knowledge intensive tasks, the model produces more factual inaccuracies than IRP.
-Both findings suggest that the document title used by LLaMa+Retr and RAG is an insufficient query to retrieve the factual information needed to produce expository text.
-Hence, fine-grained queries, such as the stylistic content plans used by IRP, are necessary for obtaining all of the facts to include in the expository document.
+We also find that LLaMA+Retr does not consistently outperform LLaMA, implying that the LLM equipped with DPR cannot effectively search and use the factual corpus.
+Further, although RAG is typically effective in knowledge intensive tasks, the model obtains lower factuality scores than IRP in 23/24 metrics.
+Both findings suggest that the document title used by LLaMA+Retr and RAG is an insufficient query to retrieve the factual information needed to produce expository text.
+Hence, fine-grained queries, such as the stylistic content plans used by IRP, are a better strategy for obtaining all of the facts to include in the expository text.

 Finally, we note that most models achieved much better performance on the \emph{with doc} datasets.
 However, the \emph{with doc} scenario is unrealistic, indicating that future models should prioritize the knowledge acquisition step of $\mathcal{C}$, as it largely dictates the factuality of the output.
-We believe that studying models that search the web during inference (e.g. LLMs with search engines) is a promising next step towards stronger expository text generation models.
+We believe that studying models that search the web during inference (e.g. LLMs with search engines) is a promising next step toward stronger expository text generation models.